vaibhavgeek/gRupee/README.md

 # Creating Digital Rupee Stablecoin with Stellar
-We are using onramp.money to create a digital rupee stablecoin which is overcollaterlised by USDC to allow seamless capital flow in global markets.
+We are using onramp.money to create a digital rupee stablecoin which is overcollaterlised by USDC to allow seamless capital flow of global rupee in the global markets.
 ## Goals

 - [x] Create a smart contract that deposits and gives gINR